 15A.7 Once the prize money has been established, the player(s) with winning Madness 21 Wagers shall receive the prize money individually.
 The amount paid is the amount displayed on the electronic jackpot prize display after the player has activated the Jackpot Prize Button.

-15A.8 If the dealer and the player(s) both have a Blackjack, this constitutes a stand off, however, Madness 21 Wagers shall be valid and the player(s) shall be offered the Jackpot Prize Button.
+15A.8 If the Dealer and the player(s) both have a Blackjack, this constitutes a Stand Off, however, Madness 21 Wagers shall be valid and the player(s) shall be offered the Jackpot Prize Button.

 15A.9 When more than one player wagers on a Box, the player who controls the Box, subject to rule 14, shall have the right to activate the Jackpot Prize Button when the player has a Blackjack.
 If the player declines to activate the Jackpot Prize Button, he or she may nominate another player as long as the nominee has a wager in that Box and a valid Madness 21 Wager.
 If all players decline, a casino employee shall activate the Jackpot Prize Button.